bjoyce3/uabrc.github.io/docs/cheaha/getting_started.md

 **Important Information:**

 - Scratch space (network and local) **is not backed up**.
-- Research Computing expects each user to keep their scratch areas clean.
+- Research Computing expects each researcher to keep their scratch areas clean.
 The cluster scratch area are not to be used for archiving data.

 Cheaha has two types of scratch space, network mounted and local.